DevExpress/devextreme-reactive/packages/dx-react-chart-material-ui/README.md

-# DevExtreme React Chart Material UI
+# DevExtreme React Chart Material-UI

 Project status: **CTP**

-A template suite used to render the React Chart based on Material UI components.
+A template suite used to render the React Chart based on Material-UI components.

 ## License